mork-optimization/mork/docs/examples/stepbysteptspexample.md

 1. Implement a constructive that generates random solutions.
 2. Define an experiment.
-3. Run MorK: understanding the application.yml, the web interface and results.
+3. Run Mork: understanding the application.yml, the web interface and results.

 ### Constructive procedures